Christian Fiction Short Story

 Yesterday, she doubted.
 Today, she lives by faith.
 For tomorrow, God has made her a way.

-Author’s note: This story is inspired by true events, though the name has been changed.
+Author’s note: This story was inspired by true events, though the name has been changed.
 Many, like Vicky, have answered their calling to serve Christ with organizations like Samaritan’s Purse.
-There are several ways to volunteer with them: Operation Christmas Child, Disaster Relief , and World Medical Mission overseas.
+There are several ways to volunteer with them: Operation Christmas Child and World Medical Mission overseas.
+Vision Beyond Borders is another great ministry.
 Check them out!